andy8radshaw/sei-project-4/README.md

 # Wins & Blockers
 ### **Wins:**
 - Simple and functional working responsive design across multiple platforms - Very happy with this as I feel most users would end up using this on their Mobile device just as much if not more than on a desktop.
-- using Hooks throughout was a challenge, however, I found it a rather easy switch to this more modern syntax
+- Using Hooks throughout was a challenge, however, I found it a rather easy switch to this more modern syntax.
 ### **Blockers:**
 - Initially I took quite a while to work out how I was going to get the jobs index and job boards switching nicely on Mobile and Tablet views.
 Ideally I would have liked to have added in swipeable views, however, due to time constraints I decided it was best to get it working on button presses and not dwell too much and move onto the next feature.
-Swipeable was added to the Nice To Haves list and unfortunately not implemented
+Swipeable was added to the Nice To Haves list and unfortunately not implemented.

 # Bugs
 - When you have added a new task, the form is not automatically cleared and you have to reload the page to clear it to add a new task. (fixed)
-- Mobile landscape view is not working at all so some media queries and additional styling is needed here
+- Mobile landscape view is not working at all so some media queries and additional styling is needed here.
-- Currently not able to update Resources or Contacts, only Create and Delete
+- Currently not able to update Resources or Contacts, only Create and Delete.

 # Future Content & Improvements